ReynaldoBelfortUPRM/music-socialnet-repo/docs/Requiremens Definition Document.md

 >> CRUD: Create, read, update, and delete.

->> ARR: Administrative Requirement Rules (see above for definition).
+>> ARR: Administrative Requirement Rules (see below for definition).

 >> **1.3.3 Rules and Protocols**